wp-plugins/genesis-layout-extras/readme.txt

 **Note:** This plugin has been tested with WordPress 3.2, 3.3+, 3.4-beta without any issues.
 It also works within Multisite installs - single activated and network activated, too.
 Remember, running with latest versions of Genesis and WordPress is always recommended.

 **Also Note:** Installed/active Genesis Framework, version 1.7 or higher (1.8+ recommended!), is required for this plugin in order to work!

+**Own translation/wording:** For custom and update-secure language files please upload them to `/wp-content/languages/genesis-layout-extras/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
+Also, complete custom English wording is possible with that, just use a language file like `genesis-layout-extras-en_US.mo/.po` to achieve that (for creating one see the tools on "Other Notes").

 == Frequently Asked Questions ==